duncangroberts/SFTT/README.md

     *   Analyst score entry for adjusting sentiment scores.
     *   Multiple data visualizations, including quadrant views, comment volume charts, trajectory plots, and trend charts.
     *   A dedicated "Discover" notebook with a theme browser, chart exports, and an LLM server control panel.
 *   **Web Client:** A React-based web client provides a modern and interactive dashboard for visualizing the collected data.
-It connects to a Firebase Firestore database to display real-time data.
+It connects to a Firebase Firestore database to display real-time data and now ships with a trajectory animation workspace for recording movement clips straight from the chart.
 *   **Local Data Storage:** All data is stored locally in SQLite databases, making the system portable and self-contained.

 ## How It Works (Architecture)